nspcc-dev/neofs-spec/06-blockchain/03-container.md

     type: Integer
 ```

-StopEstimation notification\.
-This notification is produced when Storage nodes should calculate average container size based on received estimations and store it in Container contract\.
+StopEstimation notification.
+This notification is produced when Storage nodes should calculate average container size based on received estimations and store it in Container contract.

 ```
 StopEstimation: